eslamNahel/LinkedList-C/README.md

 # Linked Lists in C
 Hey there!
-This is just a quick, small file which holds some code on the implementation LinkedLists in C. It basically takes two LinkedLists of numbers, sorts them using BubbleSort, then merges them into one third list.
+This is just a quick, small file which holds some code on the of implementation LinkedLists in C. It basically takes two LinkedLists of numbers, sorts them using BubbleSort, then merges them into one third list.